cat-stack-boop/selenium-scraper/README.md

 cd selenium-scraper
 ```

-2. Install required packages:
+2. Install required packages (ChromeDriver is downloaded automatically):
 ```bash
 pip install -r requirements.txt
 ```

-3. Install ChromeDriver:
-   - Download the appropriate version for your Chrome browser from [ChromeDriver Downloads](https://sites.google.com/chromium.org/driver/)
-   - Place it in a location accessible by your system (e.g., `/usr/bin/chromedriver`)
+3. (Optional) Provide a custom ChromeDriver path via `CHROME_DRIVER_PATH` in your `.env` if you don't want `webdriver-manager` to handle it automatically.

 4. Create and configure the `.env` file:
 ```env